Posted 01.19.2023 by Josh Krakauer

 A tag management solution like Google Tag Manager is vital for keeping track of all of these codes and making sure they fire appropriately.
 You will thank me later!

-These retargeting audiences are going to have a straight-line connection to your goals, and should receive the majority of the spend.
-In (mostly) order of value:
+The ‘warm’ audiences are relevant to your goals.
+These retargeting audiences are going to have a straight-line connection to your goals and should receive the majority of the spend.
+In order of value:

 If you have questions about setting up this targeting, send us a note through chat. 👍

-These humans have the ability to reach your target audience organically to carry your message further.
+Identify categories of influencers within your community for content distribution.
+These humans can reach your target audience organically to carry your message further.
 You can break them down into two categories.

 → Ask: Which customers and fans have engaged networks of prospective customers like themselves?
-Which customers have the ability to write and create content?
+Which customers can write and create content?

-→ Action: Through direct message share content directly with them with a call-to-action to share.
+→ Action: Through direct messages share content directly with them with a call-to-action to share.
 Or, feature and tag them in content so it shows up in their connections’ news feeds.

 → Ask: Who does my customer trust?
 Where do they get information?
 Who do they follow to learn new things and be inspired?

 → Action: Co-create content with them and use their networks for reach.
-This can come in many forms, like a sponsored shoutout on Instagram, an article mention in Forbes, a guest appearance in a Twitter chat or podcast, or a long-term co-creation partnership where they contribute user-generated-content.
+This can come in many forms, like a sponsored shoutout on Instagram, a mention in Forbes, a guest appearance in a Twitter chat or podcast, or a long-term co-creation partnership where they contribute user-generated content.
 The ladder is the most common for micro-influencers.

 Finally…